 - Vegan yoghurt.
 Be sure to choose a plain and unsweetened yoghurt for this.
 We really like coconut yoghurt (Koko is our favourite), but soy or oat yoghurt work just as well.
 Just make sure it's unflavoured and unsweetened.

 - Vegan cream.
-We really like Elmlea plant based, but feel free to use your favourite brand.
+We really like Elmlea plant based cream, but use your favourite brand.
 Coconut milk or cashew cream also works well.